top of page

 Kildare Campus

-In 2020, a greenfields site at 194 Mt Terrick Rd, now referred to as our Kildare Campus, was secured for the future provision of Catholic education in the Echuca Moama district.
-This 80 acres of open land future-proofs our school by enabling us to meet the increasing demand for enrolment at the College.
+In 2020, a greenfields site at 194 Mt Terrick Rd, now known as our Kildare Campus, was secured for the future provision of Catholic education in the Echuca Moama district.
+This 80 acres of land future-proofs our school by enabling us to meet the increasing demand for enrolment at the College.

 The location of the new campus provides clear and quick travel to and from our current Brigidine Campus at Dickson Street in Echuca’s main township and Moama (via the new bridge).